Menu

 Johanna Thoma (President)

-Johanna Thoma is an Associate Professor in the Department of Philosophy, Logic and Scientific Method at the London School of Economics (LSE), where she has worked since 2016, after completing her PhD at the University of Toronto.
-She has published widely in economic methodology, decision theory, moral and political philosophy, and philosophy of public policy.
-Her current core research interestsare attitudes to risk (their representation and normative significance), the methods of behavioural welfare economics, the science-policy interface, and dynamic and long-term decision-making.
-Next to directing and teaching on the PPE degree at LSE, she has been Teacher Responsible for the LSE’s courses in Philosophy of Economics since 2016.
+Johanna Thoma is a professor and chair of ethics at the University of Bayreuth philosophy department, where she helps run the department’s flagship Philosophy&Economics programme.
+Prior to joining Bayreuth in 2023, she was an Associate Professor at the London School of Economics.
+She received her PhD from the University of Toronto in 2017.
+Johanna has published widely in economic methodology, decision theory, moral and political philosophy, and philosophy of public policy.
+Her current core research interests are attitudes to risk (their representation and normative significance), the methods of behavioural welfare economics, the science-policy interface, and dynamic and long-term decision making.

 Melissa Vergara Fernandez